Cloud Cost Management FAQ

 Per account or subscription

-Per team or cost center
+Per team or cost centre

 Per project or application